The Brampton Files

 The election was called, and I announced my candidature.
 I hired a small support team.
 I got unsolicited donations from the Vegetarian Society, and various religious organizations that supported vegetarianism.
 My campaign team gratefully accepted the donations, knowing how expensive the campaign would be.

 The conservative and the liberal candidates were busy attacking each other.
-A month before the election, a bumper sticker with the instruction ‘Eat Meat!’ in big letters, subtitled ‘The Meat Producers’ Association of Punjab’ surfaced in Brampton.
+A month before the polling date, a bumper sticker with the instruction ‘Eat Meat!’ in big letters, subtitled ‘The Meat Producers’ Association of Punjab’ surfaced in Brampton.
 Jagmeet Singh, who has never met a Punjabi cause that he didn’t like, gave an interview on the virtues of eating meat, and the need to stand with our brothers whose livelihood depended on meat eaters.
 The interviewer never asked him how the issue was relevant to the impending Canadian Federal elections.
 Video clips from the interview were tweeted and retweeted.
 My rival from the NDP tweeted the video, and also claimed many poor meat producers from Punjab had phoned him to get his support.

 A few days later, someone pointed out that there is no organization called The Meat Producers’ Association of Punjab.
 While the politicians hastily deleted their tweets, several newly created twitter handles mocked them by posting the offending videos and screenshots of old tweets.